 Topic 5.1 – Youth engagement and employment

 Global objectives.
 To stimulate the empowerment of young generations, by increasing their capacity to actively participate in the social and economic life, and by supporting their increased participation in society and labour market.
-It is important to involve youth in topics such as education, employment, cultural exchange, social inclusion and environment care.
+It is important to involve youth in topics such as education, employment, cultural exchange, social inclusion and environment care, and all topics that have an impact on young people’s lives.

 EUSAIR objectives.
 The EUSAIR should give to their young population the tools and mechanisms that will help them building their own capacities and allow them to develop innovative and entrepreneurial thinking, in order to be properly equipped for tackling joint existing and future challenges within the region.
 This should not be limited to the capitals and cities, but it should include youth from rural areas.

 Flagships.
-Since the Pillar 5 is newly introduced, there are no previous activities to build upon.
-The flagships of this Topic could be an Adriatic-Ionian region Youth Council and its inclusion in broader implementation of the EUSAIR.
+Pillar 5 is newly introduced, but one of the flagships of this topic is further support and development of the EUSAIR POPRI youth process as a mechanism for knowledge transfer and improving the employability of young people in the EUSAIR.
+The established EUSAIR Knowledge Hub, composed of technology parks, schools, incubators and companies, will continue under this flagship as it provides young people with entrepreneurial skills to make them innovative, skilled and employable, thus contributing to global and EUSAIR objectives.

 Specific objectives of the Topic